ranzwertig/brljs/README.md

 brljs
 -----

-my personal Javascript frontend lib providing some useful stuff like:
+a Javascript frontend lib providing some useful stuff like:

 - a Barrier
 - a JS test environment